Blueprint Travelers - Travel Site

 Walking through the Old Walled City of Cartagena

 The Walled City of Cartagena is the most popular part of the city to stay in.
 It is full of colorful and floral charm that makes it so nice and easy to walk through.
 It is the most lively part of the city at all times of the day, including coffee shops for the morning and bars and clubs for the evenings.
 You can find any form of accommodations, including hostels, boutique hotels, and luxury hotels.
-For a great deal, you can find some nice hotels with rooftop pools that are great ways to enjoy the city.
+You can find some nice hotels with rooftop pools that are great ways to enjoy the city.

 Getsemani